 The Lord chuckled.
 ‘Indeed.
 It took a bit of fancy footwork to get you home again.’

 ‘It sure did.
 Not sure I'd want to go through all that again!
 Anyhow, if you remember, that first single cell divided into two.
 Each half then developed a nucleus and slowly, but quite distinctly, two quite distinct branches of life developed.
 The first evolved into flora.
 There were early lichens, protozoa, ferns, corals, bacteria, and sponges for example.
 They all lived perfectly happily alongside each other, resolving disputes and adapting to a harmonious existence.
 In fact, so successful have they been that many thrive today basically unchanged in their original form.

 ‘Indeed,’ said The Lord, ‘some of our finest work I think.’

 ‘I agree.
-However, it’s the second branch where things seem to have gone awry.
-The second demi-cell evolved into fauna, animal life.
+However, it’s the second branch where things seem to have gone slightly awry.
+The second demi-cell evolved into fauna, basically animal life.
 Most species developed and adapted wonderfully well.
 Some quickly evolved into dominant creatures, a few of which continue almost unchanged to this day.
 Others, although thriving for millions of earth years, were unlucky and were wiped out by cosmic interference.
 Perhaps that was partly our fault but, well, it’s too late to worry about that now.

 ‘I do detest confrontation,’ said The Lord.
 ‘It just seems all so…… unnecessary.
 Mind you, your water into wine trick seemed to be the catalyst for plenty of aggressive behaviour.
 Ongoing I might add.
 These humans seem to have a problem managing the effects of most elixirs.
 They tried to hide their lack of capacity by changing the original name of ‘Murder a Lot’ to ‘Merlot’, but it fails to disguise their underlying frailties.’